vikpe/python-package-starter/README.md

 `poetry publish` | Publish package to PyPi.

 ## Continous integration

+### GitHub Actions
+Tests are run whenever there is a commit, see `.github/workflows/test.yml` for details.

 ### Travis CI
 Login to [Travis CI](https://travis-ci.org/) and connect your repo.
 Travis will automatically run tests whenever there is a commit.